 iOS gives us some really powerful APIs for working with strings, including the ability to split them into an array, remove whitespace, and even check spellings.
+We’ve looked at some of these previously, but there’s at least one major addition I want to look at.

 In this app, we’re going to be loading a file from our app bundle that contains over 10,000 eight-letter words, each of which can be used to start the game.
 These words are stored one per line, so what we really want is to split that string up into an array of strings in order that we can pick one randomly.